SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/github-integration.md

 If you're creating your projects manually or adding Quality Gate reporting to an existing project, see the following section.

 ### Reporting your Quality Gate status in manually created or existing projects
 SonarQube can also report your Quality Gate status to GitHub pull requests and branches for existing and manually-created projects.
-After you've created and installed your GitHub App and updated your global ALM Integration settings as shown in the **Importing your GitHub repositories into SonarQube** section above, set the following project settings at **Project Settings > General Settings > DevOps Platform Integration**:
+After you've created and installed your GitHub App and updated your global DevOps Platform Integration settings as shown in the **Importing your GitHub repositories into SonarQube** section above, set the following project settings at **Project Settings > General Settings > DevOps Platform Integration**:

 - **Configuration name** – The configuration name that corresponds to your GitHub instance.
 - **Repository identifier** – The path of your repository URL.